 Spatio-temporal geometric model of DLA Ganos

 DLA Ganos uses the SimpleFeature model defined in OGC standards as its vector data model.
-Geometric objects include Point, LineString, Polygon, MultiPoint, MultiLineString, and MultiPolygon.
-Geometries are loaded by the Spark engine and used for computations in the form of UDTs.
+Geometric objects include point, linestring, polygon, multipoint geometry, multilinestring, and multipolygon.
+Geometries are loaded by the serverless Spark engine and used to compute data in the form of user-defined data type (UDT).